Reconfiguring motor circuits for a joint manual and BCI task: Results

 Since the dual-control task involves a manual-control component, we sought to understand how many neurons change their tuning from that observed during manual control.
+We examine differences between the control and non-control units.
+In order to do so fairly, we checked whether the distribution of tuning properties were significantly different between control and non-control units, as such differences could bias estimates of control unit specific effects.
+We found no significant difference in the firing rate or tuning strength of control and non-control units in the manual control recordings (two sided t-test).

 During dual control, tuning angles are more similar to manual control than during brain control (Fig \ref{fig2}a,b).
-Specifically, we found that during the brain control task, only 56\% of control units and 72\% of non-control units retain their tuning angle compared to the manual control task.
-In dual control, however, 79\% of control units and 81\% of the non-control units retained a similar tuning angle as in manual control (from linear models, t-test).
+Specifically, we found that during the brain control task, only 56 $\pm$ 0.83\% (mean $\pm$ standard error) of control units and 72 $\pm$ 0.64\% of non-control units retain their tuning angle compared to the manual control task.
+In dual control, however, 78$\pm$0.67\% of control units and 79 $\pm$ 0.50\% of the non-control units retained a similar tuning angle as in manual control.
+These distributions, computed via linear model with resampling, differ between brain and dual control conditions ($p \ll 0.05$; Wilcoxon ranksum test).
 Thus, the dual-control task produces activity closer to that observed in manual control than is observed during brain control.

 Further, in the brain-control task there are control-unit specific changes in tuning angle, but not tuning strength.
 This suggests that some form of dissociation of control unit activity is induced by the BCI (Fig \ref{fig2}b,c).
 This dissociation is supported by the effective connectivity analysis.
 While overall there are large changes in effective connectivity between tasks (Fig \ref{fig3}a), control units significantly changed their connectivity more than non-control units in both brain-control and dual-control tasks (Fig \ref{fig3}b).
 This suggests that both tasks induce some form of dissociation specific to control units, as has been observed in previous single-unit BCI studies \cite{Fetz1973}.